ideabosque/openai_assistant_engine/README.md

 This query retrieves the latest message in a specified conversation thread, providing details such as the message content, sender's role, and the timestamp of when the message was created.

-### Complete Integration: A Chatbot with External Redis Vector Search Database
+### Comprehensive Integration: A Chatbot with a Tailored Module for Querying an External Redis Vector Search Database

-The following scripts demonstrate two versions of a chatbot that leverage external functions to query data from a Redis vector search database and summarize the results for the user.
-The first version uses text input, while the second incorporates voice recognition for input and text-to-speech for responses.
+This section presents two advanced implementations of a chatbot designed to interact with an external Redis vector search database.
+These chatbots leverage custom-built modules to query the database, retrieve relevant data, and provide concise summaries for the user.

+- **Version 1:** Accepts user input through text, processes the query, and delivers responses in text format.
+- **Version 2:** Enhances accessibility by incorporating voice recognition for input and text-to-speech functionality for responses, creating a more interactive and user-friendly experience.

 #### Version 1: Text Input